enviodev/.github/README.md

 The Aim of Envio is to optimize the developer experience of using an indexer, whilst providing fast, secure, and reliable indexing service.

 # CLI tool
-This repo uses clap CLI library.
+This repo uses 'clap' CLI library.

 Help file for CLI commands can be found here